-WE ARE AWAITING THE NEW HARVEST, WHICH IS SUPPOSE TO ARRIVE IN LATE MAY / EARLY JUNE.
-KEEP CHECKING ON THE AVAILABILITY AND SIGN UP TO OUR NEWSLETTER TO STAY INFORMED (link is at the bottom of the page)!
+KEEP CHECKING ON THE AVAILABILITY AND SIGN UP TO OUR NEWSLETTER TO STAY UPDATED (link is at the bottom of the page)!

 A young monk once asked the wise tea master Lao Cha:

-— Sensei, how can we make green tea not only to be fresh and healthy but also delicately sweet?
+— Sensei, how can we make green tea not only fresh and healthy but also delicately sweet?

 Gyokuro is rightfully regarded as the highest grade of Japanese tea.
-It is made only with the first flush leaves.
-The tea's special processing results in a tea with a sweet, mild flavor and fresh, flowery-green aroma.
-Gyokuro tea bushes are being shaded from direct sunlight for 20 days prior to harvesting.
-This makes the tea plant stack on theanine which gives Gyokuro tea leaves their sweetness.
+It is made only with the first flush leaves — the tea's unique processing results in a sweet, mild flavor and fresh, flowery-green aroma.
+Gyokuro tea bushes are shaded from direct sunlight for 20 days before harvesting.
+That step makes the tea plant stack on theanine.
+It is an amino acid that gives Gyokuro tea leaves their sweetness.
 Afterward, the leaves are immediately steamed, dried, and carefully rolled into distinctive shapes resembling pine needles.